lakshayk12/landingPage/README.md

 # Front end developlemt nano-degree project #2
 The Landing Page

-Makeing a reponsive website using JS
+Developing a responsive website using JS